simeononsecurity/simeononsecurity.ch/content/articles/building-a-secure-home-network/index.en.md

 ### Understanding Home Network Security Risks

-Before we delve into the specifics of securing your home network, let's take a moment to discuss the types of security risks that you're likely to encounter.
+Before we dig into the specifics of securing your home network, let's take a moment to discuss the types of security risks that you're likely to encounter.
 One of the most common risks is **malware**, which can take many forms, including viruses, Trojans, and ransomware. **Hackers** can use malware to steal sensitive information, such as passwords and banking details, or to disrupt your network's functionality.
 Malware can be spread through a variety of means, including email attachments, software downloads, and infected websites.
 It's important to be cautious when opening attachments or downloading software from unknown sources, as these can often be vehicles for malware infections.

 In addition to malware, another common risk is **phishing**.
 Phishing scams involve the use of fraudulent emails, texts, or websites to trick individuals into providing sensitive information, such as login credentials.
 These scams can be very convincing, often using logos and language that mimic those of legitimate companies or organizations.
 It's important to be wary of any unsolicited emails or messages that ask for personal information, and to always verify the authenticity of a website before entering sensitive data.